MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-the-new-workspaces.md

 ---
 # Create the new workspaces in Power BI

-Power BI is introducing a new workspace experience.
+This article explains how to create one of the new workspaces.
 Workspaces are still the place to collaborate with colleagues to create collections of dashboards, reports, and paginated reports.
-Then you can bundle that collection into an *app* and distribute it to your whole organization, or to specific people or groups.
+If you want, you can bundle that collection into an *app* and distribute it to your whole organization, or to specific people or groups.

 Here's what's different.
 In the new workspaces, you can:

-- Assign workspace roles to user groups: security groups, distribution lists, Microsoft 365 Groups, and individuals.
+- Assign workspace roles to user groups and individuals.
 - Create a workspace in Power BI without creating a Microsoft 365 Group.
-- Use more granular workspaces roles for more flexible permissions management in a workspace.
+- Use more granular workspace roles for more flexible permissions management.

+For more background, see the [new workspaces](service-new-workspaces.md) article.

 Ready to migrate your classic workspace?
 See [Upgrade classic workspaces to the new workspaces in Power BI](service-upgrade-workspaces.md) for details.

 > [!NOTE]
 > To enforce row-level security (RLS) for Power BI Pro users browsing content in a workspace, assign the users the Viewer Role.

-For more background, see the [new workspaces](service-new-workspaces.md) article.

 ## Create one of the new workspaces